UniversalDependencies/UD_Portuguese-GSD/README.md

  * Fixed some cases of missing MWT (contractions)
  * Fixed some other erros in validation.
  * added many more missing lemmas
+ * removed undocumented subtypes "xcomp:adj" and "acl:part".

- We still have many validation errors and incompatibilities with UD_Portuguese-Bosque
+  We still have many validation errors and incompatibilities with UD_Portuguese-Bosque.

 * 2019-11-15 v2.5
   * Google gave permission to drop the "NC" restriction from the license.